dotnet/orleans/Orleans-Streams/Streams-Programming-APIs.md

 await subscriptionHandle.UnsubscribeAsync()
 ```

-It is important to note that **the subsription is for a garin, not for an activation**.
-Once the grain code subsribed to the stream, this subsription surpasses the life of this activation and stays durable forever, untill the grain code (potentialy in a different activation) explicitely unsubsribes.
-This is the heart of a virtual stream absraction: not only all the streams always exits, logicaly, but also that a stream subsription is durable and lives beyond a particular physical activation that issused this subsription.
+It is important to note that **the subscription is for a garin, not for an activation**.
+Once the grain code subscribed to the stream, this subscription surpasses the life of this activation and stays durable forever, until the grain code (potentially in a different activation) explicitly unsubscribes.
+This is the heart of a virtual stream abstraction: not only all the streams always exits, logically, but also that a stream subscription is durable and lives beyond a particular physical activation that issued this subscription.

 ### Multiplicity